 Eyelid surgery, also called Blepharoplasty, is a cosmetic procedure designed to improve the appearance of a patient’s eyelids.
 This surgery gives individuals an upper eyelid crease, which can make a person appear more youthful.
 Transgender Thailand’s partner hospitals offer a number of Blepharoplasty techniques to adjust the size and shape of a person’s eyelids.

 Double Eyelid Surgery

 In general, many Asians have little to no eyelid crease.
 This surgical procedure is quite popular among those who have smaller eyes, single eyelids, or unclear double eyelids.
 There are two techniques commonly used during this procedure:

-- Open technique.
+Open technique.
 The surgeon makes an incision into the patient’s eyelid crease.
-Through this incision, the surgeon can access and remove excess fat and skin.
+Through this incision, the surgeon can access and remove loose fat and excess skin.
 The surgeon can now meet the patient’s desired aesthetics by stitching the skin close to create a new eyelid.